liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 opt-in high-memory speed mode.
 Do not make it default.
 The next task is to formalize this API contract and then either stop this line or open a separate true-rematerialization design.

+The API contract is now formalized in the acoustic FWI public entry point:
+`use_custom_chunk_backward=False` remains the default, while expert users may opt in with `save_forward_wavefield=False`.
+The FWI layer and propagator layer both reject `use_custom_chunk_backward=True` with `save_forward_wavefield=True` so the path cannot be confused with the default forward-wavefield output contract.
+This is a wiring/API change only; no default kernel behavior changes.
 ```